OUR HOURS M-Th - 7:30 - 7:30 | F - 7:30 - 5:30 | Sa - 8:00 - 12:30 | Su - Closed

 " They fit me in short-notice, held the appointment on time, moved thru the appointment quickly, and I was completely satisfied!
 My dog was happy while there, and all of the staff were very friendly.
 Great service!"

 " Brought in our new puppy and the Vet spent a full hour with us.
 Covered every topic imaginable.
 The staff is great and very kind to all the pets that walk thru their door. "

 " Ballston Animal Hospital has been my family's vet for years, and they continue to take great care of all of our pets.
 Recently, my kitty hurt herself and Dr. Tripp took excellent care of her, and even checked in to see how she was doing later in the evening.
 Prices are completely fair and reasonable.
 Highly recommended! "

-Ballston Animal Hospital remains open and available – we have transitioned to drop-off appointments for the time being.
+Ballston Animal Hospital remains open and available!
+We have transitioned to curbside care for the time being.
 We remain committed to providing you with excellent care while doing our part to promote health and wellness in our community.
 Updates and more information on safety protocols can be found here